 The revelations that have surfaced widely since 2016 about its misuse have only added to my initial suspicions of these open forms of mass communication that function by placing so much power in the hands of a few, with no oversight or accountability.
 Free of responsibility, the media has been subjugated as a tool for spreading fear, fraud, and profiteering.
 This is the United States of America.

 My art is about the experience, about touching the real world.
-I still spin records, read books, chop wood, I drive an old reliable vehicle.
+I still spin records, read books, split firewood, I drive a reliable older vehicle.
 I chose to remain very analog and connected to the earth, I don’t facebook, instagram, or twitter.

 I have worked on this particular project for the past couple of years.
 From a research phase, to experimentation with material, to location scouting, to the photography, and the photograph itself, through each phase, it has taken on greater significance as I look back at my parents’ path, which is similar to most American citizens, and work to shape the future of the world for my kids and grandkids.